5 Telltale Signs of a High-Functioning Addict

 Spotting a High-Functioning Addict

 As with everyone addicted to drugs and alcohol, high-functioning addicts are not a lost cause.
-With some understanding and knowledge, loved ones can identify the problem signs and intervene before a drug problem grows so powerful that it takes control of – or ends – the user’s life.
+With some understanding and knowledge, loved ones can identify the problem signs of addiction and intervene before a drug problem grows so powerful that it takes control of—or ends—the user’s life.

-Here are five signs that someone you love may be a high-functioning addict:
+Here are 5 signs that someone you love may be a high-functioning addict:

 - They Make Excuses for Behaviors